aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every MP die above 1 added the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.

-If the MP dice total is 3 or higher, the weird's attack is carried out as a "secondary action".

 ___
 ### Enflame